 Current lab members

-I am a graduate student in Georgetown’s Interdisciplinary Program in Neuroscience (IPN).
-I graduated with a Bachelors of Science degree in Biology-Neuroscience from The Pennsylvania State University in 2013.
-After receiving my undergraduate degree, I completed a post baccalaureate research fellowship with Drs.
-Christian Grillon and Monique Ernst at the National Institute of Mental Health in which my focus was using fMRI and psychophysiological techniques to investigate neural mechanisms underlying anxiety.
-I joined LSAN in the spring of 2016 and am working towards my PhD investigating the subcortical substrates of altruism and affective empathy.
+Katie is a graduate student in Georgetown’s Interdisciplinary Program in Neuroscience (IPN).
+She received her Bachelors of Science degree in Biology-Neuroscience from The Pennsylvania State University in 2013.
+She then completed a post-baccalaureate research fellowship with Drs.
+Christian Grillon and Monique Ernst at the NIMH in which her focus was using fMRI and psychophysiological techniques to investigate neural mechanisms underlying anxiety.
+She joined LSAN in the spring of 2016 and is working towards her PhD investigating the subcortical substrates of altruism and affective empathy.

 Matthew Williams, Research assistant

 The lab is located on the 3rd floor of White-Gravenor Hall, at the intersection of 37th and P Streets NW in Washington DC.
 To reach our lab, use the staircase or elevator located at the East end of the building:

 Kristin Brethel-Haurwitz, PhD (Psychology, Georgetown University)

 Kristin completed her dissertation research in the lab and received her PhD in 2017.
 She was awarded a post-doctoral fellowship to conduct research in Joe Kable’s lab at the University of Pennsylvania.

 Abbey Hammel, PhD student (Psychology, University of Minnesota)

 Following a year in the lab as a full-time research assistant, Abbey is now a Psychology PhD student in the laboratory of Shmuel Lissek at the University of Minnesota.

 Leah received her PhD in 2014.
 She was awarded a Presidential Management Fellowship–she was among the first Fellows to be selected for the PMF STEM track–and is now working as a Social Science Analyst at the Department of Housing and Urban Development.